-

 Our Youth Medical Protocol

-Physical Therapy: Utilizing cutting-edge technology, we offer physical therapy that integrates virtual reality and interactive environments for an engaging and effective rehabilitation experience.
+Physical Therapy: Utilising cutting-edge technology, we offer physical therapy that integrates virtual reality and interactive environments.

 Advanced Treadmill for Gait Analysis: We employ advanced treadmills for precise gait analysis and rehabilitation, ensuring optimal outcomes for our young patients.